lammaleung/phd_thesis_markdown/source/09_chapter_1.md

 Due to the significant costs of a mystery shopping program, the price of the service is not affordable by the small and medium-sized enterprises.
 Also, enterprises expect to have a short-term or one-time mystery shopping program instead of having it in a package.

 WeTell is an alternative way to provide cost-effective services for enterprises.
-It is a peer-to-peer platform between enterprises and mystery shoppers.
+It is a convenient platform between enterprises and mystery shoppers.
 Mystery shoppers are allowed to accept tasks when enterprises post the tasks on the app.
 When shoppers finish a task, the statistics and reports will be generated automatically.
 Not only does the app reduce the costs of the mystery shopping program, but it also increases the accuracy of the data.

 ## Existing system
 MissionPick is an existing mystery shopper application in Hong Kong, which allows users to earn money by finishing mystery shopping tasks.
 To initiate a task, enterprises can fill in the form on the mystery shopper company's website or send an email to the company.
 The staff will contact them and discuss the details of mystery shopping programs with them.
 They will get real-time results for the task.